ScilifelabDataCentre/data.scilifelab.se/content/guidance/altmetrics.md

 #### Altmetric.com

 [Altmetric.com](https://www.altmetric.com) is primarily focused on tracking the online attention that research outputs receive, such as mentions on social media, news articles, and blogs.
-[Altmetric.com](https://www.altmetric.com) provides a doughnut-shaped visualisation that summarises the sources and volume of online attention received by a research output, as well as a numerical Altmetric Attention Score that reflects the overall level of attention received.
+[Altmetric.com](https://www.altmetric.com) provides a donut-shaped visualisation that summarises the sources and volume of online attention received by a research output, as well as a numerical Altmetric Attention Score that reflects the overall level of attention received.

 - **How to access metrics:** [Altmetric.com](https://www.altmetric.com) provides a range of [freely accessible tools](https://www.altmetric.com/solutions/free-tools/) for general use.
 Among these tools is the [Altmetric Bookmarklet](https://www.altmetric.com/solutions/free-tools/bookmarklet/#), which enables the direct viewing of the altmetric score for any of your research outputs in your browser, if they have a persistent identifier.
 [Altmetric.com](https://www.altmetric.com) also offers a dedicated section designed for researchers, known as [Tools for Researchers](https://help.altmetric.com/support/solutions/6000139690).
 This segment offers various resources to aid researchers, including the ability to discover the score for a specific research output, integrate the [altmetric.com](https://www.altmetric.com) badge onto your personal page, and gain insight into best practices for describing altmetric scores.
 For institutions, the [Altmetric Explorer](https://www.altmetric.com/explorer/login) is available with a subscription, allowing researchers to delve into their comprehensive [altmetric.com](https://www.altmetric.com) score.
 Through this feature, you can discern where your research is drawing attention and explore strategies for potentially enhancing your score.
 To access the [Altmetric Explorer](https://www.altmetric.com/explorer/login), reach out to your institution's library for relevant information.